-Your stress test will take around an hour, including both your prep time and the time it takes to perform the actual test.
-The actual test takes only around 15 minutes.
-You may have an exercise stress test in which you walk on a treadmill or pedal a stationary bicycle.
-If you aren't able to exercise, you'll receive a drug through an IV that mimics exercise by increasing blood flow to your heart.
+A stress test usually takes about an hour, including both prep time and the time it takes to do the actual test.
+The actual exercise test takes only around 15 minutes.
+You'll usually walk on a treadmill or pedal a stationary bicycle.
+If you aren't able to exercise, you'll receive a drug through an IV that mimics the effect of exercise on your heart.

 Before a stress test

-First, your doctor will ask you some questions about your medical history and how often and strenuously you exercise.
+Your doctor will ask questions about your medical history and how often and at what level of intensity you exercise.
 This helps determine the amount of exercise that's appropriate for you during the test.
-Your doctor will also listen to your heart and lungs for any abnormalities that might affect your test results.
+Your doctor will also listen to your heart and lungs for any health problems that might affect your test results.

 During a stress test

 A nurse or technician will place sticky patches (electrodes) on your chest, legs and arms.
-Some areas may need to be shaved to help them stick.
-The electrodes have wires connected to an electrocardiogram machine, which records the electrical signals that trigger your heartbeats.
+Body hair may be shaved to help them stick.
+Wires connect the sensors to a computer, which records your heart's electrical activity.
 A cuff on your arm checks your blood pressure during the test.
 You may be asked to breathe into a tube during the test to show how well you're able to breathe during exercise.

 You'll probably exercise on a treadmill or stationary bike, starting slowly.
-As the test progresses, the exercise gets more difficult.
+As the test continues, the exercise gets more difficult.
 You can use the railing on the treadmill for balance.
-Don't hang on tightly, as this may skew the results.
+Don't hang on tightly, as this may affect the results.

-You continue exercising until your heart rate has reached a set target or until you develop symptoms that don't allow you to continue.
+You continue exercising until your heart rate has reached a target level or until you have signs and symptoms that don't allow you to continue.
 These signs and symptoms may include: